WitchDevelops/portfolio/README.md

 `sanityClient` got replaced by `createClient` ([docs](https://www.sanity.io/docs/js-client))

-2. The tutorial used `create-react-app`, and I used Vite to scaffold the project. `process.env` doesn't work with Vite, using it results in `Uncaught ReferenceError: process is not defined`.
+2. The tutorial used `create-react-app`, but I used Vite to scaffold the project. `process.env` doesn't work with Vite, using it results in `Uncaught ReferenceError: process is not defined`.

 >Overall I'm new to using environment variables for security, e.g. to store API keys etc., so it's the first time I've encountered this error.
 Hiding sensitive information is a must, but it's not an easy task and requires some backend.
 More info: [YT video: how to hide your API keys](https://youtu.be/FcwfjMebjTU?si=QYalbItHNe8RtCYi)